Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 As the name implies, a foreigner loan is personal cash loan offered to non-citizens or permanent residents working, studying, and/or living in Singapore.

-Compared to personal loans for locals, the key difference between these two types of loans is the eligibility criteria.
-Though both are meant to help individuals tide through lean periods, foreigners are typically expected to meet a higher income requirement and may only be approved based on your salary and employment permit/pass type.
+Compared to standard personal loans aimed at locals, the key difference is usually found in the eligibility criteria.
+While both loans help individuals tide through lean periods, foreigners are typically expected to meet a higher income requirement.
+Also, you may only be approved based on your salary and employment permit/pass type.

-Personal loans you might be eligible for as a foreigner
+Personal loans you may be eligible for as a foreigner

 This research is based on public information.
 When you apply, the provider will decide if you’re eligible based on your unique circumstances.